"You must have a lot of money!" You won't believe how often I hear variations of that 😂

 Today, I want to debunk the myth that you need to be wealthy to travel the world because, in reality, it's often quite the opposite!

 ⚠️ But here's the key point I want to emphasize: one of the primary reasons we travel is that it's actually more cost-effective than living in Europe for us.
 Currently, we're spending an average of 1500€ per month.
 In Europe, that would translate into an extremely frugal lifestyle.
 Instead, we've chosen to go where our money stretches the furthest: South East Asia.
-Here, with 1500€ a month, we dine out every day, explore amazing places weekly, and have the freedom to move to another fantastic location whenever we desire.
+Here, with 1500€ a month, we eat out every day, explore amazing places weekly, and have the freedom to move to another fantastic location whenever we desire.

 Additionally, since neither of us has a stable job with a fixed contract, it would be challenging to secure rental accommodations or impossible to obtain a mortgage.
 To pursue our dreams, a nomadic lifestyle is the ideal choice for us until our businesses grow to provide greater financial stability, making us more socially acceptable in society's eyes.